tmobile/codeless/README.md

 ```
 /bin
 ..run.bat
 ..run.sh

 /lib
-..codeless_test-0.0.3-SNAPSHOT-jar-with-dependencies
+..codeless_test-0.0.3-SNAPSHOT-jar-with-dependencies.jar

 /logs
 ..debug/test_suite

 > /models
 ../test_model

 > /suites
 ../test_suite
 ```

 ## Running the tests
-#### Executing Tests
-Following sections cover how to execute example tests provided by this skeleton
+From the command line change to <INSTALL_ROOT>/bin
 #### Execute UI Tests
-Example UI tests included with this skeleton.
+Example ui tests are included in example_usage/suites/.
 These tests use PageObject models defined by yaml in the <INSTALL_ROOT>/model folder.
-They are for the T-Mobile web (<INSTALL_ROOT>/model/TMO) and MyTmobile web (<INSTALL_ROOT>/model/MyTMO) applications.

 Make sure you have followed the install and configuration instructions from above.
 From the command line change to <INSTALL_ROOT>/bin
 Use the appropriate run command for your OS.
 I.E. run.cmd for Windows, run.sh for Mac/Linux Type run.<os> demo_ui.xlsx I.E. run.cmd demo_ui.xlsx for Windows and ./run.sh demo_ui.xlsx for Mac/Linux

+#### Execute Service Tests
+Example API service tests included in example_usage/suites/.
+These tests use a model defined by yaml in the <INSTALL_ROOT>/example_usage/model folder.

+Make sure you have followed the install and configuration instructions from above.
+Use the appropriate run command for your OS.
+I.E. run.cmd for Windows, run.sh for Mac/Linux Type run.<os> demo_service.xlsx I.E. run.cmd demo_service.xlsx for Windows and ./run.sh demo_service.xlsx for Mac/Linux

 ### And coding style tests